OngoingAIOngoingAI Docs

 • You need distributed tracing across the gateway and upstream provider calls.

-• You need gateway-level operational metrics for queue health and write reliability.
+• You need gateway-level operational metrics for queue health, provider latency, and write reliability.

 • You want tenant-scoped span attributes for multi-tenant observability filtering.